 - A large, floppy, ultra-calm living "teddy bear."

-- A cat that epitomizes relaxation and is content being a lap cat.
+- A cat that epitomizes relaxation.

 - An exceptionally patient pet for a quiet or gentle household.